encore428/BECapstone/rabbitq_deploy.md

 ```bash
 docker run -it -d --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3-management
 ```
-To monitor RabbitMQ, to to http://localhost:15672/
+To monitor RabbitMQ, go to http://localhost:15672/

 Start the worker process.
 The console.log from the worker are shown here.
 ```bash